-To remove these threats, you need software called as ‘Antivirus,’ which is paid software that eliminates all these dangerous threats from your laptop.
+To remove these threats, you need a software called ‘Antivirus,’ which is paid software that eliminates all these dangerous threats from your laptop.

-In the market, there are multiple Anti Virus softwares; however, not all of them are made equally.
-Some perform better than others, whereas some softwares do not offer any protection at all and are made only to make money for the developers.
+In the market, there is multiple Anti Virus software; however, not all of them are made equally.
+Some perform better than others, whereas some software does not offer any protection at all and are made only to make money for the developers.

 Hence, from my experience, I can suggest reliable Anti Virus software as ‘Kaspersky Total Security,’ which I have been using personally for over 6 years.

 Let’s say, you already have antivirus software in your laptop, and your laptop is free from threats that I mentioned above.

 Then my recommendation is to Disable/Quit Antivirus software from your system.
 The reason being, Antivirus software also run in the background and do a regular check for threats, this again hogs your system resources, thus slowing downing Overwatch performance.